Lisa Lisa: Career

 Lisa Lisa released a solo album called LL77 in 1994, which included the moderate club hit "When I Fell in Love" (which was remixed by Junior Vasquez) and the notable single "Skip to My Lu", which hit No. 38 on the R&B chart.
 She resurfaced circa 2001 on the Nickelodeon series Taina, in which she played the title character's mother.
-On June 24, 2008, Lisa Lisa presented an award at the BET Awards, sparking interest that she may be plotting a comeback.
-In 2009, she released Life 'n Love, a full-length album of new material on Mass Appeal Entertainment featuring the single "Can't Wait" with guest rapper Pitbull.
-The album also features a cover version of the song "Stand" which was originally performed by Taylor Dayne on her 1998 album Naked without You.
+In June 2008, Lisa Lisa presented an award at the BET Awards, sparking interest that she may be planning a comeback.

+In 2009, she released Life 'n Love, an album of new material on Mass Appeal Entertainment featuring the single "Can't Wait" with guest rapper Pitbull.
+The album features a cover version of the song "Stand" which was originally performed by Taylor Dayne on her 1998 album Naked without You.
 In March 2014, she appeared with Stevie B., TKA, Sa-Fire, and others at the eighth annual Forever Freestyle showcase at the Lehman College Center for the Performing Arts in the Bronx.

-In June 2019 Lisa Lisa signed with Snoop Dogg's Army, part of the Snoop Dogg Entertainment Company.
+In June 2019, Lisa Lisa signed with Snoop Dogg's Army, part of the Snoop Dogg Entertainment Company.

+In February 2025, Lifetime premiered the biopic of Lisa Lisa, Can You Feel The Beat: The Lisa Lisa Story, starring Lisa Lisa as her own mother.